Animal culture: Matrilineal whales

-In the cases of three species of matrilineal cetaceans, pilot whales, sperm whales, and killer whales, mitochondrial DNA nucleotide diversities are about ten times lower than other species of whale.
+In the cases of three species of matrilineal cetaceans, pilot whales, sperm whales, and orcas (also known as killer whales), mitochondrial DNA nucleotide diversities are about ten times lower than other species of whale.
 Whitehead found that this low mtDNA nucleotide diversity yet high diversity in matrilineal whale culture may be attributed to cultural transmission, since learned cultural traits have the ability to have the same effect as normal maternally inherited mtDNA.
-The divergence of the sympatric resident and transient ecotypes of killer whale off Vancouver Island is attributed to differences in diet.
+The divergence of the sympatric resident and transient ecotypes of orcas off Vancouver Island is attributed to differences in diet.
 The resident ecotype feeds on fish and a little squid, and the transient ecotype feeds on marine mammals.

-Vocalizations have also been proven to be culturally acquired in killer and sperm whale populations, as evidenced by the distinct vocalization patterns maintained by members of these different populations even in cases where more than one population may occupy one home range.
+Vocalizations have also been proven to be culturally acquired in orca and sperm whale populations, as evidenced by the distinct vocalization patterns maintained by members of these different populations even in cases where more than one population may occupy one home range.
 Even within the same community clan, the three southern resident orca pods maintain unique, stable dialects separate from each other's, though they are associated and share some pulsed calls and whistles.
 The majority of their vocalizations are repetitions of the same calls, referred to as discrete or stereotyped calls, recorded since the 1960s and passed on by the orcas from generation to generation.
 A Southern Resident calf only learns the discrete calls used in the pod of their mother, though exposed to other calls in the clan.

 Further study is being done in the matrilineal whales to uncover the cultural transmission mechanisms associated with other advanced techniques, such as migration strategies, new foraging techniques, and babysitting.